rnietoe/Training/docs/AWS/09-Applications.md

 * messages can be up to 256kb
 * multiAZ

 metrics for auto scaling with SQS:

 * backlog per instance
 * acceptable backlog per instance

 !!!danger "You cannot invoke a Lambda function using Amazon SQS.
 Lambda can be configured to poll a queue, as SQS is pull-based, but it is not push-based like SNS"

 ## SNS (Simple Notification Service)

+!!!danger "Amazon SNS is a better solution than SQS when you need to notify multiple AWS services"

 **push** based web service to send messages / notifications from the cloud to mobile devices, by SMS or mail to SQS or any Http endpoint, for example CloudWatch or Cost Explorer